DanielBarie/FourierSynthesisCoeffDisp/README.md

 Because of limitations regarding redistribution of code/functionality contained in the Symbolic Math Toolbox this app doesn't do coefficient calculation in real time.
 Working around the limitations leads to pre-calculated Fourier Coefficients being used.
 So we need to pre-calculate the coefficients (see steps below).
 And yes, the functions/pulse trains are not running from t=-inf to t=+inf.

+Deploying this as a stand-alone app (.exe) isn't possible because of a bug in "matlabFunction" (it will use rectangularPulse in the resulting .m-file, the compiler will accept it but the app will display an error); I've been in contact with support and the issue is noted.
+But that's about it...

 Since this is more of a teaching tool these limitations are not a deal breaker.
 But you should be aware of it.
 We're doing signals (and systems), that's why there is no units (at least on the y-axis).
 Imagine this being some voltage having been normalized to a maximum amplitude of "1".